cloud-custodian/cloud-custodian/README.rst

 enable users to specify policies on a resource type (ec2, asg, redshift, etc) and are constructed from a vocabulary of filters and actions.

-It integrates with lambda and cloudwatch events to provide for real time enforcement of policies with builtin provisioning of the lambdas, or as a simple cron job on a server to execute against large existing fleets.
+It integrates with lambda, cloudwatch events, and AWS config rules to provide for real time enforcement of policies with builtin provisioning of the lambdas, or as a simple cron job on a server to execute against large existing fleets.